Binger Hermann: The Binger Hermann Policy

 Letter "N" that is the basis of the five+ year policy referred to as the Binger Hermann policy.

 The Binger Hermann policy continued beyond 1904, as it is known to have reached other mining districts outside of Colorado.
-Records of the General Land Office containing Mineral Surveys, covering the various mineral districts of Colorado and every other mining State and Territory, showcase conditions which obtain varying degrees to land sections.
+Records of the United States General Land Office containing Mineral Surveys, covering the various mineral districts of Colorado and every other mining State and Territory, showcase conditions which obtain varying degrees to land sections.
 As provided by the Mining Reporter on February 4, 1904, seemingly endless examples of mineral survey misconstruction already existed, compromising the public lands, patented claims.
 Ground which is actually unpatented and open is construed to be patented to claims which occupy entirely different tracts.

 Excerpt taken from the annual report prepared by Edward H. Anderson, Utah Surveyor General dated, June 30, 1901: "The Department of Interior holds that courses and distances once incorporated into a patent must be recognized in all subsequent conflicting & adjacent surveys, notwithstanding actual conditions on the ground to the contrary.
 This means a perpetuation of the error, if any exist, in the former patented survey, and the deputy who makes the latter survey is compelled to falsify his returns to conform to such error.
 The courts hold that the monuments and markings on the ground govern."
 Mr. Anderson included the same paragraph in his 1902 and 1903 reports to the GLO Commissioner.
 Mr. Anderson's statements are a stark reminder that the Binger Hermann policy is Cadastral vandalism of the official field notes, approved plat and patent.